RTL Logo

 Tourism remains one of Italy's largest sources of economic growth.
 According to a survey by Federmeccanica and Federturismo, the sector accounts for 30,5% of the economy's growth, surpassing commerce, which accounts for 16%.

-In 2022, Venice attracted 6,5 million tourists, followed by Roma, with 4,9 million, and Naples, with 1,8 million.
+In 2022, Venice attracted 6,5 million tourists, followed by Rome, with 4,9 million, and Naples, with 1,8 million.
 On the other hand, provinces like Isernia, in the south of the country, registered only 2 visitors in the same period, according to Istat data compiled by The European House Ambrosetti.

 Mass tourism overloads cities and does not improve wages